 Driver’s of emergency vehicles have an obligation to drive safely.

 Drivers know that they are supposed to yield to all emergency vehicles that are operating with their lights and sirens.
 While we may think that they rule the road, the truth is they too are required to operate within safe guidelines.
 Just this past October an ambulance drove off of a freeway after swerving to avoid hitting an animal.
 High speed is believed to be a contributing factor in that accident even though the ambulance was not transporting a patient at that time.
-Don’t think that emergency personnel are exempt from being held held responsible for an accident.
+Don’t think that emergency personnel is exempt from being held responsible for an accident.

 While there are special laws giving leeway to ambulance drivers, the victim of an accident may claim compensation if the ambulance driver or its owner displayed negligence in their actions.

 The sheer design of an ambulance makes them difficult to maneuver.
 They are built like an 18 passenger van and have a higher center of gravity than most passenger cars.
 It takes a driver with experience to operate these vehicles property.
 Inexperienced drivers are the leading cause of ambulance accidents.

 Contributing Causes of Ambulance Accidents

 - Speeding: While ambulances are allowed to drive over the speed limit, they may do so only in emergency situations and only when lights and sirens are on.
 Even then, they do have a responsibility to drive safely so as not to put other drivers in danger.